APPLY FOR SLC

 • Recruit and organize additional student volunteers

-• Form authentic relationships with members of their FYSH group
+• Form authentic relationships with first-year students

-• Assist in special freshman outreach/community-building nights
+• Help plan and assist with special freshman outreach/community-building nights

 Catholic Hispanic Association (CHACHA)